octobercms/docs/console-commands.md

     php artisan october:update

-> **IMPORTANT**: If you are using [using composer](#console-install-composer) do **NOT** run this command without first making sure that `cms.disableCoreUpdates` is set to true.
-Doing so will cause conflicts between the marketplace version of October and the version available through composer.
-In order to update the core October installation when using composer run `composer update` instead.

 <a name="console-up-command"></a>
 ### Database migration

-The `october:up` command will perform a database migration, creating database tables and executing seed scripts, provided by the system and [plugin version history](../plugin/updates).
+The `october:migrate` command will perform a database migration, creating database tables and executing seed scripts, provided by the system and [plugin version history](../plugin/updates).
 The migration command can be run multiple times, it will only execute a migration or seed script once, which means only new changes are applied.

-    php artisan october:up
+    php artisan october:migrate

 The inverse command `october:down` will reverse all migrations, dropping database tables and deleting data.
 Care should be taken when using this command.
 The [plugin refresh command](#plugin-refresh-command) is a useful alternative for debugging a single plugin.